projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 .. _vm_config_workflow:

-Board and VM configuration workflow
+Board and VM Configuration Workflow
 ===================================

 Python offline tools are provided to configure Board and VM configurations.